petros-tinkers/petros-tinkers.github.io/_projects/korg-sas-20-synth-restoration.md

 ### The issue

 The synth was in great shape overall.
 The only issue was that many keys were not working.
-When pressed the would not make a sound or they would work intermittently.
+When pressed they would not make a sound or they would work intermittently.

 ### The repair

 I dissasembled the synth and cleaned it thorougly.
 It has accumulated a lot of dust over the years it has been sitting idle.
-I suspected the the keys were not completing the circuit to register the key press.
+I suspected that the keys were not completing the circuit to register the key press.
 I removed the membranes and cleaned the pcb.
 After reassembling the synth I tested the keys and the issue persisted.
 So cleaning it didn't fix it now what?

 ![PCB Cleaning]()